ropensci-review-tools/repometrics/CONTRIBUTING.md

-# Contributing to `github`
+# Contributing to `repometrics`

 <!-- This CONTRIBUTING.md is adapted from https://gist.github.com/peterdesmet/e90a1b0dc17af6c12daf6e8b2f044e7c -->

-First of all, thanks for considering contributing to `githist`! 👍 It's people like you that make it rewarding for us - the project maintainers - to work on `githist`. 😊
+First of all, thanks for considering contributing to `repometrics`! 👍 It's people like you that make it rewarding for us - the project maintainers - to work on `repometrics`. 😊

-`githist` is an open source project, maintained by people who care.
+`repometrics` is an open source project, maintained by people who care.

 - repo: https://github.com/ropensci-review-tools/githist
 - issues: https://github.com/ropensci-review-tools/githist/issues